 Still, just because it’s common doesn’t make it easy.

-Buying a home in a city (or state) you’re unfamiliar with can be difficult.
+House hunting for a home in a city (or state) you’re unfamiliar with can be difficult.
 It’s especially challenging if you’re not able to travel there often to view homes or meet with your agent.

 1. Choosing the wrong agent.